intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 ```

 By default the oneAPI Construction Kit is pulled at the project's configure time using CMake `FetchContent`.
 This behaviour can be overridden by setting `NATIVECPU_OCK_USE_FETCHCONTENT=Off` and `OCK_SOURCE_DIR=<path>`
 in order to use a local checkout of the oneAPI Construction Kit.
+The CMake variables `OCK_GIT_TAG` and `OCK_GIT_REPO` can be used to override the default git tag and repository used by `FetchContent`.

 The SYCL Native CPU device needs to be selected at runtime by setting the environment variable `ONEAPI_DEVICE_SELECTOR=native_cpu:cpu`.